zetavg/chromium-website/site/blink/launching-features/index.md

 #### Step 6: Prepare to Ship

-At this point, if you are a Googler you should get a final spec review from your standards mentor, and discuss options for moving your spec to a final standardization venue.
+By this stage, you need to have a complete specification available that matches what you have implemented.
+If you are a Googler you should get a final spec review from your [spec mentor](/blink/spec-mentors), and discuss options for moving your spec to a final standardization venue.
 You should have TAG sign-off on your API design and specification by now, or have ongoing discussions on the TAG review without any known and unresolved major concerns.
 You should update ChromeStatus with a target